taylorelley/f1_fantasy/readme.md

 - This is designed for local/private use
 - Authentication via Google, Facebook and GitHub SSO is now supported.
-A local username/password option is also available
+A local username/password option is also available.
+Local accounts require an email address so administrator permissions can be granted via the `ADMIN_EMAILS` environment variable.
 - Uploaded files are stored locally

 ## License